Stories: Baseball and Civil Rights

 Art “Superman” Pennington was an equal among greats.
 But he preferred to play in Latin America, where he was judged by his talents instead of by the color of his skin.

-African-American newspapers preserved Negro Leagues history
+Black newspapers preserved Negro Leagues history

 Loveable Cub: Billy Williams parlayed a textbook swing and unwavering consistency into a plaque in Cooperstown